 GroupServerJobType The type of task that OmniGroupServer must run.
-To retrieve connector
+To retrieve the connector.

 SharePoint groups, set this parameter to Connector.
-This instructs OmniGroupServer to send the SynchronizeGroups fetch action to the
+This instructs OmniGroupServer to send the SynchronizeGroups fetch action to

-ConnectorHost The host name or IP address of the machine that hosts the SharePoint contains the information and credentials required to connect to the
+ConnectorHost The host name or IP address of the machine that hosts the